nrfconnect/sdk-nrf/samples/bluetooth/central_hids/README.rst

 Requirements
 ************

-The sample supports the following development kits:
+The sample supports the following development kits:xxx

 .. table-from-sample-yaml::